saintUche/IMS-Starter/README.md

-Coverage: 34%
-# Project Title
+# Software Core Fundamental Project

+This repository contains my deliverable for the QA software fundamental project.

+### Project Brief

 The brief for this project was to design and produce an application that an end user can interact with via a CLI.
 The application needed to be an inventory management system that can carry out the following functions:
 •	Add a customer to the system